dadisri245/ResultManagementSystem/README.md

 # ResultManagementSystem
-#STUDENT RESULT MANAGEMENT SYSTEM
-#Languages used: Python
-#In this project,management can create/update/read/delete student's records.
+In this python based project,management can create/update/read/delete student's records.
-#Students can view their results or also enroll in their interested courses.
+Students can view their results or also enroll in their interested courses.